Ranji Trophy

-The Ranji Trophy is a premier domestic first-class cricket championship played in India.
-It is organized annually by the Board of Control for Cricket in India (BCCI).
-Teams representing regional and state cricket associations take part in the tournament.
-The BCCI founded the championship in 1934, and since then, it has been organised across various grounds and stadiums in India.
+The Ranji Trophy is an annual domestic first-class cricket championship played in India.
+It is organised by the Board of Control for Cricket in India (BCCI), and teams representing the various member associations of the BCCI take part in the tournament.
+In the 2025–26 season, the competition was contested by 38 teams, including at least one team from each of the 28 states and four of the eight union territories.
+(Note: Delhi and Puducherry are represented by Delhi cricket team and Puducherry cricket team respectively.
+Jammu and Kashmir and Ladakh are represented by the Jammu and Kashmir cricket team.)
+The matches are held across various cricket grounds and stadiums in India.

-The competition currently consists of 38 teams, including at least one team from each of the 28 states of India and four of the eight union territories.
-When the tournament was founded, it was named "the Cricket Championship of India", in 1935 it was renamed after Ranjitsinhji, who was the first Indian to play international cricket.
-He played for England from 1896 to 1902.
-(Note: Ranjitsinhji played for England cricket team in Tests in early 20th century.
-He was a prince from Nawanagar princely state and later became king of Nawanagar.)
+The championship was first organised in 1934–35, with the inaugural match held between Madras and Mysore at the M. A. Chidambaram Stadium on 4 November 1934.
+When the tournament was founded, it was named as the "Cricket Championship of India".
+Before the second edition of the tournament in 1935–36, it was renamed after Ranjitsinhji, who was the first Indian to play international cricket.
+(Note: Ranjitsinhji played for England from 1896 to 1902.
+He was a prince from the princely state of Nawanagar and later became its ruler.)
+Since the inaugural edition, the tournament has been organised annually except in 2020–21, when it was suspended due to COVID-19.

-The Mumbai cricket team is the most successful team of the tournament, with a record 42 titles to their name.
+Mumbai is the most successful team with 42 titles to its name.
+Jammu and Kashmir are the defending champion.

-The Vidarbha cricket team is the current champion after winning the 2024–25 final over Kerala cricket team at the Vidarbha Cricket Association Ground.